niocs/LOBook-gitbook-src/extensions/README.md

-# This is series of blog posts on developing LibreOffice Extensions in C++.
+# Developing LibreOffice Extensions in C++.
-This is heavily based on https://wiki.openoffice.org/wiki/Documentation/DevGuide/OpenOffice.org_Developers_Guide but with more emphasis on starting early with C++ and Calc through complete code examples.
+This is a ongoing series of posts on developing C++ LO extensions mainly for Calc.
+It is heavily based on https://wiki.openoffice.org/wiki/Documentation/DevGuide/OpenOffice.org_Developers_Guide but with more emphasis on starting early with C++ and Calc through complete code examples.
 The complete code for every examples mentioned in the blog are meant for GNU/Linux systems.
 It might also work on MS Windows and MacOSX but we do not support those yet.

 Prerequisites : A fair grasp of C++, Linux based build systems using cmdline.
 The reader must be able to build LO from source code.
 For this there is another article at [devsetup](../misc/devsetup.md)